Fast Ramsey Quantifier Elimination in LIRA (with applications to liveness checking): Benchmarks and Experiments

-The results in \cref{fig:int_elim,fig:real_elim} highlight two key trends.
+The results in \zcref{fig:int_elim,fig:real_elim} highlight two key trends.
 First, elimination scales almost linearly with the problem dimension across all benchmark families and is consistently dominated by solving times.
 Even formulas with thousands of atoms and variables complete in the sub-second to low-second range.